AyakorK/AyakorK/README.md

 ### ✍🏻 Presentation
 Hi there !
 I'm Guillaume MORET, a young student that started code in 2021 and who's currently studying on the CodingFactory by ESIEE-IT.
-I'm using few languages but I'm mainly attracted by JavaScript, PHP and I want to learn NodeJS and ReactJS.
+I'm using few languages but I'm mainly attracted by Ruby and Ruby on Rails that became my main stacks because of my internship.
-Recently, I've been working a lot on Ruby and his web framework Ruby on Rails for my future internship
+But to be fair, I'm actually really attracted by few languages like Rust, or even ReactJS.

 ### 💻 Programming skills: